-- Cats treated with carnivora were observed to have fewer upper respiratory track symptoms than the cats that received the placebo.
+- Cats treated with Carnivora were observed to have fewer upper respiratory tract symptoms than the cats that received the placebo.

 Interestingly, the researchers also noted that “no clinically significant differences when comparing serum biochemical values from the Carnivora treated cats before and after treatment.”
 If I understand this correctly, it seems even though Carnivora appeared to reduce FHV-1 symptoms, it did not kill the virus.

-The authors state that this study was supported by the makers of Carnivora, but that the company did not take any part in the study.
+The authors state the study was supported by the makers of Carnivora, but that the company did not take any part in the study.
 That is good.
 I'm glad they are sponsoring research.

 Some websites advocate Carnivora as part of a detox or “cleanse” to rid the body of harmful parasites and waste.
-These websites however give no good proof that Carnivora does this.
-Some of the websites I saw, contain information that is not based in fact (e.g. having 25 pounds of undigested fecal matter in the colon).
+These websites, however, give no good proof the supplement does this.

 If Carnivora did boost the immune system, then I could understand how an enhanced immune system might be better at killing off bacteria/viruses.
-But since I could not find any human proof of enhanced immunity, I am inclined to be skeptical of this claim.
+But, we will need clinical studies on this topic to know for sure.

 Carnivora Side Effects